CPD Ref: C-107674

 Domains: Clinical practice, Specialty CPD (IP)

-The fourth and final part of Dry Eye Disease: The Complete Picture includes the second unit on treatment of DED as recommended in the TFOS DEWS ll report.
-It covers the use of prescription drugs to manage DED including those available to IP optometrists, surgical interventions and patient adherence.
+The fourth and final part of Dry Eye Disease: The Complete Picture features the second unit on treatment of DED as recommended in the DEWSll report.
+It covers surgical interventions, patient adherence and the use of prescription drugs to manage DED, including those available to IP optometrists.

 Topics: Ocular surface disease, TFOS DEWS II, Dry eye, Tears, Homeostasis, Osmolarity, Meibomian glands, MGD, Blepharitis, Lids, Drugs, Antibiotics, Punctal plugs, Adherence, COM-B.